smcqueen-95/node-express/README.md

 # Application Features

--

-# Frontend Built With

-- Ionic/Angular
-- Capacitor
+- Can be tested using Postman
+- Can GET, PUT, POST, DELETE information

 # Backend Built With

 - Express server
-- MongoDB
+- NodeJS

 # Project setup